 3, Suncheon Lake Garden

 Suncheon Lake Garden is the iconic view of Suncheon National Bay Garden, designed by world-class designer Charles Jenks.
-It is the mini versions of mountains and streams in Suncheon.
+It displays the miniature version of the moutains and streams in Suncheon.